 What is Required of a Trustee When They Sell a Property?

-When a trustee sells a property, they must act in the best interest of the beneficiaries and follow the terms of the trust agreement.
+When a trustee sells a property, they must act in the beneficiaries’ best interest and follow the trust agreement’s terms.
 They must also comply with any legal requirements related to the sale of the property.

 Don’t Miss Out on Our Popular Reads: